theangryangel/XI4N/docs/plugins/index.rst

 * :doc:`powered-by-text`: A small example plugin, that shows how to display text when someone connects to a server.
 * :doc:`powered-by-buttons`: A small example plugin, that shows how to display a button that auto-hides when someone connects to a server.
 * :doc:`state`: A "meta" plugin that maintains a definition of the current state of LFS including players, connections and server state (weather, track, etc.) - many plugins will probably depend on this, typically you will most likely be asked to add the plugin, but do nothing else with it.
-* :doc:`slmbr`: A joke InSim application, that rewards players for not moving.
+* :doc:`slmbr`: A joke Insim application, that rewards players for not moving.
 * :doc:`tv`: A Work In Progress automatic TV director.

 Other Plugins